Amid grief, manhunt in Miami continues for 3 shooters

 Ramirez told the Miami Herald that the shooters waited between 20 and 40 minutes before attacking shortly after midnight.
 Police said some in the crowd returned fire.

+The SUV used in the shooting was later found Monday submerged in a canal about 8 miles (13 kilometers) east of the banquet hall.
+Police said the vehicle was reported stolen two weeks ago.

-Sunday’s shooting came a little over a day after an drive-by shooting claimed the life of one person outside another venue about 13 miles (about 21 kilometers) away in the Wynwood area.
+Sunday’s shooting came a little more than a day after a drive-by shooting claimed the life of one person outside another venue about 13 miles (about 21 kilometers) away in the Wynwood area.
 Six others were injured.
 Some witnesses likened the scene to a “war zone” after a barrage of dozens of bullets sent people scurrying in the night.

 “This is a weekend when we should be out remembering, enjoying time with loved ones, and instead we’re here mourning,” Miami-Dade County Mayor Daniella Levine Cava said at Monday’s press conference.